dh-atlas/white-book/Whitebook.md

 # **Introduction**

 In recent years, the growing integration of the World Wide Web and its technologies has profoundly reshaped scholarly research, particularly within the Digital Humanities (DH) domain.
 These advancements have unlocked new avenues for preserving, sharing, and reusing research outputs, fostering unprecedented collaboration and dissemination.
-Yet, as vast amounts of scholarly data proliferate, the need for standardized models and guidelines to manage, aggregate, and explore this information effectively has become more pressing.
+Yet, as vast amounts of scholarly data proliferate, the need for standardised models and guidelines to manage, aggregate, and explore this information effectively has become more pressing.

 Several platforms in the broader scholarly landscape play a crucial role in providing persistent identification, long-term preservation, and enhanced findability of research data.
 Key services include Zenodo[^1] and OpenAIRE.[^2] The OpenAIRE network integrates various services, including community web portals such as the Digital Humanities and Cultural Heritage gateway, which facilitate the discovery and sharing of research outcomes and Open Science practices.

 Currently, multiple catalogues document DH research, including digital scholarly editions,[^3] and project lists from national[^4] and international associations,[^5] and research centres.
 However, there remains a lack of comprehensive catalogues specifically focused on DH projects related to Italian Cultural Heritage, and no structured collections exist for DH research outputs using Semantic Web technologies.

-In Italy, institutions have made significant progress in digitizing and aggregating cultural heritage through Linked Open Data (LOD) collections.
+In Italy, institutions have made significant progress in digitising and aggregating Cultural Heritage through Linked Open Data (LOD) collections.
 Notable initiatives include the *dati.culturaitalia*[^6] platform by the Italian Ministry of Culture and the ArCO[^7] project, which has created a Knowledge Graph based on the General Catalog of Italian Cultural Heritage.
-These efforts align with European digitization projects like ARIADNE[^8] and Europeana.[^9] While these initiatives provide interoperable LOD, a gap persists in the research framework for supporting best practices and improving the findability and reusability of Italian heritage-related DH data.
+These efforts align with European digitisation projects like ARIADNE[^8] and Europeana.[^9] While these initiatives provide interoperable LOD, a gap persists in the research framework for supporting best practices and improving the findability and reusability of Italian heritage-related DH data.

 Current models inadequately address the complexities of today’s DH landscape.
 DH projects produce very diverse outputs—including text collections, digital scholarly editions, Linked Open Data datasets, RDF vocabularies, and software—each requiring specific descriptive approaches.
 Critical elements like textual typologies and edition criteria remain insufficiently addressed.
 Furthermore, current models lack effective solutions for connecting research activities to their corresponding Cultural Heritage objects, despite the opportunities offered by Linked Open Data.